scastillo/not-youtube-dl/README.txt

     machine youtube login myaccount@gmail.com password my_youtube_password
     machine twitch login my_twitch_account_name password my_twitch_password

-To activate authentication with .netrc file you should pass --netrc to youtube-dl or to place it in configuration file.
+To activate authentication with the .netrc file you should pass --netrc to youtube-dl or place it in the configuration file.

-On Windows you may also need to setup %HOME% environment variable manually.
+On Windows you may also need to setup the %HOME% environment variable manually.